helmetjs/content-security-policy-builder/README.md

 Take an object and turn it into a Content Security Policy string.
 Useful for building Content Security Policy libraries.

 It can handle a lot of things you can you throw at it; `camelCased` or `dash-separated` directives, arrays or strings, et cetera.
-It always puts `default-src` first but the rest go later.

 Usage: